 However, I’m basing this assumption based on the Pooh stories I saw as a child created by Disney.
 You might very well be able to claim that in the original stories released in the 1920s that Christopher Robin does meet the criteria for schizophrenia.

 Instead, Christopher Robin fits the criteria of not just being a supporting character, but also a support worker.
 Christopher drops in from time to time and checks in on Pooh and his friends, rather than joining them on all their adventures.
-Which is far more like a support worker would do at supported housing or a nurse type role in a hospital ward.
+Which is far more like a support worker would do in supported housing or a nurse-type role in a hospital ward.

 Pooh has been diagnosed with a number of different conditions for a number of different reasons over the years.
 For example, Pooh has been diagnosed with ADHD because of his scattered thoughts, chaotic and random lifestyle, and his forgetfulness.
 That could be a true interpretation of a lot of Pooh’s behaviours, and he is certainly a candidate for a bear suffering from comorbid mental health conditions.
 After all, a lot of people with mental health conditions suffer from more than one.

-However, a lot of Pooh’s poorly thought out plans and behaviours might stem from his child-like mind.
-Pooh clearly suffers from some sort of learning impairment that means he has a lower IQ than his peers.
+However, a lot of Pooh’s poorly thought-out plans and behaviours might stem from his child-like mind.
+Pooh clearly suffers from some sort of learning impairment which means he has a lower IQ than his peers.

 Pooh has also been diagnosed with OCD by some, due to his fixation on honey and counting.
 But could the counting be a byproduct of his low intelligence?
 Furthermore, if Pooh has an eating disorder like some claim, that would explain his obsession with honey.
 Pooh clearly loves his honey after all.